Latroids and code invariants: Some families of -linear codes

-The next proposition shows that the generalized rank weights of a rank metric code are determined by those of the latroid associate to it.
-This is not surprising, given Remark~\ref{rmk:polym_paper} and the fact that in~\cite{gorla2020rank} it is shown that the generalized rank weights of a rank metric code $\Cc$ are determined by $(\tilde\rho_{\Cc},\dim,\mathcal{M}(\F_q^n))$.
-We refer to~\cite{gorla2021rank} for the definition of generalized rank weights.
+The next proposition shows that the generalized rank weights of a rank-metric code are determined by those of the latroid associated to it.
+This is not surprising, given Remark~\ref{rmk:polym_paper} and the fact that~\cite[Theorem~7.1]{gorla2020rank} shows that the generalized rank weights of a rank metric code $\Cc$ are determined by $(\tilde\rho_{\Cc},\dim,\mathcal{M}(\F_q^n))$.
+We refer to~\cite[Section~11.5]{gorla2021rank} for the definition of generalized rank weights.

-\begin{proposition} Let $m>n$ be two positive integers.
-The generalized rank weights of a rank-metric code $\Cc\subseteq \F_q^{m\times n}$ are equal to the generalized weights of the associated latroid of Proposition~\ref{proposition:ranklatroid} multiplied by $m$, i.e.,
+\begin{proposition} Let $m\geq n$ be positive integers.
+If $m>n$, then the generalized rank weights of a rank-metric code $\Cc\subseteq \F_q^{m\times n}$ are equal to the generalized weights of the associated latroid of Proposition~\ref{proposition:ranklatroid} multiplied by $m$, i.e.,